lcsouzamenezes/OpenCatapult/docs/home/start.md

 ### Option 1: Build using PowerShell scripts

+> Pro tips: did you know that you can install PowerShell in Mac and Linux?
+Please check this out: https://docs.microsoft.com/en-us/powershell/scripting/overview

-Note: when running the scripts, you might get execution policy error.
+When running the scripts, you might get execution policy error.
 In most of the time it can be fixed by setting the execution policy to `RemoteSigned`:
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```